Verify an npm package before installing npm view some-package # Check download history and maintainers npm view some-package time maintainers versions # Audit existing dependencies for known CVEs npm audit --production # Pin exact versions in production npm install --save-exact some-packageFive comm

 The big idea: AI makes shipping easy, which makes shipping insecure code easier.
 Red-teaming is no longer optional — it's the habit that separates toys from products.

-What is the core idea behind "Red-Teaming Your AI-Generated Code"?
+What is the main idea of "Red-Teaming Your AI-Generated Code"?

-Which best describes the scope of "Red-Teaming Your AI-Generated Code"?
+Which concept is most central to "Red-Teaming Your AI-Generated Code"?